jboyce1/ZombieInvasionPrep/classes/know_thy_enemy/class3.md

 * what kind of zombie they created
 * what makes the zombie dangerous
-* what real-world or historical ideas influenced the design
+* what real-world or historical ideas are present
 * how the group used evidence or examples
 * how clearly the group communicates its argument